 Like other B vitamins, niacin helps the body break down carbohydrates, fats and proteins into energy, according to the University of Maryland Medical Center.
 In addition, it plays a role in gland and liver function.
 "Niacin has a role in producing certain hormones in the adrenal glands and helps remove harmful chemicals from the liver," Dr. Sherry Ross, women's health expert at Providence Saint John's Health Center in Santa Monica, California, told Live Science.

-It also can play a part in improving health.
+Niacin also can play a part in improving health.
 According to NIH, it is also used for treating migraine headaches, circulation problems and dizziness, and to reduce the diarrhea associated with cholera.
-It is also used to lower cholesterol and triglycerides in the blood.
-The Mayo Clinic reported that niacin can raise HDL (good) cholesterol by more than 30 percent.

 Some studies have found the taking niacin may help stroke patients.
 When rats with ischemic stroke were given niacin, their brains grew new blood vessels, according to researchers at Henry Ford Hospital in Detroit, Michigan.
 Ischemic stroke is caused by an obstruction within a blood vessel supplying blood to the brain and accounts for 87 percent of all cases.
 A 2000 study published in the journal Stroke also used rats and found that treatment with nicotinamide may repair damage to the brain caused by strokes.